The Bling Ring

-The Bling Ring is a 2013 crime film written and directed by Sofia Coppola featuring an ensemble cast led by Emma Watson, Katie Chang, Israel Broussard, Taissa Farmiga, Claire Julien, Georgia Rock and Leslie Mann.
+The Bling Ring is a 2013 American crime film written and directed by Sofia Coppola featuring an ensemble cast led by Emma Watson, Katie Chang, Israel Broussard, Taissa Farmiga, Claire Julien, Georgia Rock and Leslie Mann.
 It is based on the 2010 Vanity Fair article "The Suspects Wore Louboutins" by Nancy Jo Sales, which dealt with a real-life gang known as the Bling Ring.
 The story follows a group of fame-obsessed teenagers who use the internet to track celebrities' whereabouts to burgle their homes.

 The film was an international co-production by producers in the United States, the United Kingdom, France, Germany, and Japan.
 Coppola began developing a screenplay based on the burglaries in December 2011, with Francis Ford Coppola executive producing through American Zoetrope and Roman Coppola as producer.
 She saw it as a departure from her previous works by focusing on a group of teenagers who are "products of our growing reality TV culture", exploring consumerist tabloid culture and obsession with fame.
 Casting took place in early 2012 with Coppola choosing mostly young, unknown actors for the main roles.
 Principal photography occurred between March and April that same year in Los Angeles, California.
 Brian Reitzell served as supervisor for the film's soundtrack and co-wrote the musical score with Daniel Lopatin.

 The Bling Ring had its world premiere on May 16, 2013, in the Un Certain Regard section of the 2013 Cannes Film Festival.
 In the United States, it had a limited theatrical release by A24 on June 14, 2013, before opening wide one week later.
 It received generally positive reviews from critics, with many praising the cast and Coppola's "stylish" direction; Watson in particular received critical acclaim for her performance.
 Others criticized the film for its morally ambiguous approach towards the subject matter.
 The film grossed $20 million worldwide against its $8 million budget.

 The Bling Ring represents the final work of cinematographer Harris Savides, who died of brain cancer while the film was in post-production, to whom the film is dedicated.

+The film faced criticism for its portrayal of race and departures from the real-life case.
+Critics accused the film of whitewashing and omitting the perspectives of immigrants and people of color.